DelphinKdl/SQL-Query-samples/README.md

 8. Optimization: Enhancing query performance through indexing and execution plan analysis.
 9. Views and Temporary Tables: Structuring reusable and temporary query outputs for scalable data operations.

-This repository serves as a snapshot of my SQL expertise, focusing on practical applications in big data systems and real-world scenarios.
+This repository serves as a snapshot of my SQL expertise, focusing on practical applications in Data Model and real-world scenarios.